rmchartman/School_District_Analysis/README.md

 ![District_Analysis_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/District_Analysis_challenge.png)

 ### School Summary
-Below is the School Summary, the first without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
-The academic dishonesty was significant enough to raise the passing percentages by one percent for math, reading, and overall.
-There was also a slight increase in the average reading score.
-However, the effects of the adjustment for Thomas High School will be more evident when looking at more specific analyses, as detiled below.
+Below is the School Summary, the first table is without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
+The academic dishonesty was significant enough to raise the passing percentages by 26 percent for math, 27 percent for reading, and 26 percent for overall passing.
+There was also a slight decrease in the average reading score.
+This is the largest disparity between the two comparision tables out of all of the sections of analysis.

 Original School Summary without adjustment to 9th grade Thomas High School scores.
 ![School_Summary_module.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/School_Summary_module.png)